VenomAsh/M2-EmbSys/Project/1_Requirements/README.md

 * __LDR:__ An LDR is a component that has a variable resistance that changes with the light intensity that falls upon it.
 The resistance of a photoresistor decreases with increasing incident light intensity which is made of a high resistance semiconductor.</br>

+* __LED:__ A light-emitting diode(LED) is a semiconductor light source that emits light when current flows through it.

+* __Resistors:__ A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
+This project is done using two resistors, 221 Ohms and 10k Ohms.
+221 Ohms resistor has the color code as red-red-brown-black/orange(tolerance) & 10k Ohms resistor has the color code as brown-black-orange-black(tolerance).

 ## Requirement Modelling:

 ### High Level Requirements: